Description

 Heritage Value

-The Joseph Bartlett House was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 1998 for its aesthetic value.
-The Joseph Bartlett House has aesthetic value as it is a good example of a type of salt-box construction in Conception Bay.
-The salt-box style is developed from a one and a half storey house with a linhay.
-This style of construction was one of the earliest house forms in rural Newfoundland and is said to resemble an 18th century salt-box.
-The Joseph Bartlett House is a later take on this earlier style.
-The structure is also architecturally interesting for its balloon frame construction and the mortise and tenon construction of its windows.
-Source: Heritage Foundation of Newfoundland and Labrador property file “Brigus- Joseph Bartlett House – FPT 1443”
+The Joseph Bartlett House has aesthetic value as it is a good example of a type of saltbox construction in Conception Bay.
+The saltbox style is developed from a one-and-a-half storey house with a linhay.
+This style of construction was one of the earliest house forms in rural Newfoundland and is said to resemble wooden boxes used to store salt.
+The two-and-a-half storey Joseph Bartlett House is a later take on this earlier style.
+The structure is also architecturally interesting for the asymmetrical placement of the windows and door on front facade.

 Character Defining Elements